FESTIVAL TEACHERS and CLASSES

 CLASSES

 SONGWRITING JUMPSTART!
+Marie Eaton

 In this session, we will explore the tools and craft of songwriting through a series of fun (and maybe a little risky) exercises that will lead toward songs.
 We'll discuss techniques, strategies and blocks, the roles and interrelationships of melody, rhythm, lyric and song forms.
 Previous songwriting experience is not necessary, but participants should come with a willingness to take some risks.

-Geof, Karee, Elian, and Marie
+SONG WORKSHOP Geof, Marie, Elian, and Kristina

 Songs selected from participants' submissions will be workshopped in this session.
 Songs will be selected based on the variety they present (genre, melodic or harmonic themes, lyric forms or choices, etc,) so we can cover as much ground as possible for everyone's benefit.
 Being present for, and listening to a song being workshopped, even when it is not your own song, is a rich learning opportunity.
 Please read the submission information on the registration page.